Domestic Partner Task Force: Domestic partnerships statewide

 Domestic partnerships were signed into law by Gray Davis on September 26, 1999, creating a statewide registry for same- and opposite-sex couples.

 Domestic partnership benefits by non-governmental bodies

 After San Francisco and Berkeley had passed their domestic partnership registry laws, American companies also began to offer corporate benefits to LGBT employees, including domestic partnership benefits.
-In 1992, Lotus Software became the first major corporation in the United States to offer such benefits to employees.
+In 1992, Lotus Development became the first major corporation in the United States to offer such benefits to employees.

 Also in 1992, Stanford and the University of Chicago both offered domestic partnership benefits to staff, faculty and students.